braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 4. Click **Update Catalog > Add fields** to add your fields.
 Then, enter the **Field name** and use the dropdown to select the data type.
 Repeat as needed.<br> ![][12]{: style="max-width:50%;"}<br><br>
 5. Click **Update Catalog > Add items** to add an item to your catalog by entering the information based on the fields you previously added.
 Then, click **Save Item** or **Save and Add Another** to continue adding your items. <br> ![][13]{: style="max-width:50%;"}

 You can also upload a CSV file after selecting to create a catalog in the browser.

+{% alert note %}
+Note that Braze processes time values based on the dashboard timestamp.
+For example, if a column has a value of "03/13/2024" and your time zone is the Pacific Time Zone, this time would be imported to Braze as "Mar 12, 2024, 5:00 PM".
+{% endalert %}

 #### Example catalog